 Section 5.7 of the indenture, which will apply to both events of default and covenant defaults, provides that holders only have the right to institute a direct action against us upon compliance with certain conditions specified in the indenture.
-These conditions include, among other things, prior notice by the requisite percentage of holders, provision of indemnification to the indenture trustee, and failure of the indenture trustee to act for 60 days.
+These conditions include, among other things, prior notice by the requisite percentage of holders, offer of indemnification to the indenture trustee, and failure of the indenture trustee to act for 60 days.

-Within 90 days after a default in respect of such series of debentures, the indenture trustee must give to the holders of such debentures notice of all uncured and unwaived defaults by us known to it.
+Within 90 days after a default, the indenture trustee must give to the holders of the debentures notice of all uncured and unwaived defaults by us known to it.
 However, except in the case of default in payment, the indenture trustee may withhold such notice if it determines that such withholding is in the interest of such holders.

-If an event of default occurs in respect of any outstanding series of debentures, the indenture trustee under such debentures or the holders of at least 25% in principal amount of such outstanding series of debentures may declare the principal amount, premium, if any and all unpaid and accrued interest (other than foregone interest in case of certain events of bankruptcy, insolvency or receivership, whether voluntary or not) to be due and payable immediately by written notice thereof to us, and to the indenture trustee if given by the holders of such debentures, subject to the terms of the indenture.
-However, the payment of principal and interest on such series of debentures will remain subordinated to the extent provided in the indenture.
-In addition, at any time after such a declaration of acceleration but before a judgment or decree for payment of the money due has been obtained, the holders of a majority in principal amount of such debentures may, subject to specified conditions, rescind and annul such acceleration if all events of default, other than the non-payment of accelerated principal, or premium, if any, or interest on such debentures have been cured or waived as provided in the indenture.
+If an event of default occurs in respect of any outstanding debentures, the indenture trustee or the holders of at least 25% in principal amount of the outstanding debentures may declare the principal amount, premium, if any and all unpaid and accrued interest (other than foregone interest in case of certain events of bankruptcy, insolvency or receivership, whether voluntary or not) to be due and payable immediately by written notice thereof to us, and to the indenture trustee if given by the holders of the debentures, subject to the terms of the indenture.
+However, the payment of principal, premium, if any, and interest on the debentures will remain subordinated to the extent provided in the indenture.
+In addition, at any time after such a declaration of acceleration but before a judgment or decree for payment of the money due has been obtained, the holders of a majority in principal amount of the debentures may, subject to specified conditions, rescind and annul such acceleration if all events of default, other than the non-payment of accelerated principal, or premium, if any, or interest on the debentures have been cured or waived as provided in the indenture.
 See "-Modification, Waiver, Meetings and Voting-Waiver of Default" in this prospectus supplement.